DominikPenk/tkan/README.md

 ## Open TODOs:

-This project was intended as a small week-long side project, and there are some features and improvements I could not fit into this time span.
+This implementation was intended as a small week-long side project, and there are some features and improvements I could not fit into this time span.
 If I revisit this project, these will be my next priorities:
 - [ ] **Implement B-Spline Layer**: Integrate the B-Spline layer as described in the original paper
 - [ ] **Run Benchmarks**: Conduct benchmarks for the different KAN layers to evaluate performance
 - [ ] **Enhance Initialization Utilities**: Develop and integrate better initialization utilities